Joining The Friends of The Higgins Bedford

 The Friends of the Higgins Bedford Lectures

-All live lectures have had to be postponed for the foreseeable future, but you can still enjoy Friends Lectures online via Zoom.
+All Friends Lectures are currently taking place online via Zoom.
 All lectures start at 7pm and members will be sent the zoom link.

 Tuesday 6th April

 Joseph Thomas Sheridan Le Fanu (1814-1873) was an Irish writer of Gothic tales, mystery novels and horror fiction.
 He was a leading ghost story writer of his time, and was central to the development of the genre in the Victorian era.
 His novella 'Carmilla' (1872) is often credited with having inspired Bram Stoker's 'Dracula' and M R James described Le Fanu as 'absolutely in the first rank as a writer of ghost stories'.